OpenHD/openhd-arduino/teensy-ppm-hid/readme.md

 ### Teensy PPM to HID converter

-This sketch requires a teensy 3.x or 4.x, and converts 8 PPM channels to work as standard USB HID joystick.
+This sketch requires a teensy 3.x or 4.x, and converts up to 16* PPM channels to work as standard USB HID joystick.

 You can use this to connect anything with PPM output to the OpenHD ground station for use with OpenHD RC and SmartSync.

-If you need more than 8 channels you will have to modify the sketch at the moment.
+(\* The *code* supports up to 16 channels (it changes automatically), but the `0.1.0` release is built to use 8 channels as the expanded channel support is not tested yet.
+Once tested, there will be a `0.2.0` with prebuilt hex files and 16 channel  support.)

 ### Binaries for use with the Teensy Loader